mrp089/simvascular.github.io/README.md

 <table>
         <tr>
                 <th>
-                        For the landing page
+                        Updating the landing page
                 </th>
                 <th>
-                        For the documentation
+                        Updating the documentation
                 </th>
         </tr>
         <tr>
                 <th>
-                        <a href="#updating-the-recent-news-section">Updating the Recent News Section</a>
+                        <a href="#updating-the-recent-news-section">The Recent News section</a>
                 </th>
                 <th>
                         <a href="#editing-existing-documentation">Editing existing documentation</a>